 Goal: Participants identify and begin to implement structural solutions in their workplaces and classrooms; share best practices

-• Intake and project scoping meeting with experts who can coach and/or advise participants
+• Intake and project scoping meeting with an expert coach

 • Participants will work individually or in small groups to develop structural solutions